jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 ### User Stories

-- __Client Goals__

-  - To be able to find exact content.
+- To be able to find relevant content
 - To be able to view the site on a range of device sizes.
 - Easy to understand the game rules and apply them successfully.
-  - To be able to see their actions and game score.
+- Enable to see their actions and game score.
 - All buttons and links works perfectly.
 - Able to easily understand icons and text.

-- __Design__
+## Design

-  - Choose a variety of greens, yellows, oranges, browms, blues,black.
+- Choose a variety of greens, yellows, oranges, browms, blues, black.
-  - Google font should be used to import the chosen fonts for use in the site.
+- Use google font to import the chosen fonts for use in the site.
-  - Images and icons should be relevant to context.
+- Ensure images and icons are relevant to context.

-- __Wireframes__
+## Wireframes

-  - To see all wireframes created in UX stage(....Click here.......).
+ To see all wireframes created in UX stage(....Click here.......).

 ## Features